52North/GeologicToolbox/README.md

 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 5. Set up your Java project using your favorite IDE, e.g. the Eclipse IDE (download via http://www.eclipse.org).
 Use the folder triturus\src for your Java source files and do not forget to include the Triturus project.
+(Using the Eclipse IDE, the latter can be done by adding the Triturus project to the build path with help of the "Properties..." dialog of the GeologicToolbox project.)
 6. Compile and/or modify the Java source code in your IDE!
 (To check whether everything has been installed properly, just compile the class org.n52.v3d.triturus.geologic.examples.HelloWorld).